thomassuedbroecker/terraform-vpc-kubernetes/README.md

 ### Step 5: Execute the bash automation

->The creation can take up to 2 hours!
+>The creation can take up to 2 hours, depending on the which region you are using.

 ```sh
 create_vpc_kubernetes_cluster_with_terraform.sh